Deydra71/cyberarena-backup-and-restore/README.md

 ## What's planned next?
 * Automate the copying of the backup files to the storage server
-* Finnish the recources deploy and its testing
+* Make the recources deploy and its testing more complex
 * Edit the mariadb_password variable, so it could be set up as the extra-vars